;

 BBVA

-BBVA (Banco Bilbao Vizcaya Argentaria) is a global financial group headquartered in Spain, founded in 1857.
-It is one of the largest banks in the world, operating in over 30 countries, including Portugal.
-BBVA offers a range of services, including retail banking, corporate banking, investment banking, and wealth management.
-Known for its focus on digital transformation, the bank provides advanced online and mobile banking services.
-BBVA is also committed to sustainability, integrating environmental, social, and governance (ESG) factors into its operations.
-It is regulated by banking authorities such as the Banco de España and Banco de Portugal.
+BBVA (Banco Bilbao Vizcaya Argentaria) is a top global financial group headquartered in Spain, founded in 1857.
+Operating in over 30 countries, including Portugal, BBVA provides comprehensive banking and financial services, including retail banking, corporate banking, investment banking, wealth management, and digital banking.
+Known for its focus on digital transformation and sustainability (ESG), BBVA delivers trusted and professional Spanish and international banking services.

 CaixaBank